Limited Company in Thailand

 Frequently asked questions

-What is the price to register a company?
+What is the price to register a company in Thailand?

 The Government fees for registering a Limited Company is THB 8,500, however, the legal fees are dependent on the overall scope of work.
 The service fee from our corporate expert to register a company starts from THB 20,000 for a 100% foreign Thai or foreign owned company.
 If there is a mix of foreign and Thai shareholders (Joint Venture), the service fee is THB 40,000.